ssenhouse/Project1/README.md

 * How to best define risk?
 Specifically, how can we develop a more in-depth analysis for creating the investor profile?
 As we started to use the model to solve for the optimal portfolio, we observed that the model follows a logarithmic estimation for the optimal portfolio weights.
 Therefore, we needed to scale our risk aversion factor to see the extremes of the portfolio recommendations based on our universe.
 Developing a better understanding of this relationship will allow us to quantify the risk tolerance, thus allowing us to create a greater spread of risk tolerance and portfolios.

 =======

-# Source

-## Client Profile Module

-This module is used to:

-* 1. Quantify the users risk tolerance by asking the users 5 questions to which they are only allowed to answer with integers 1-4 (otherwise the verifier function forces them to retry).
-Each answer is then aggregated, and the mean is found to give the client's tolerance an numeric value for their risk tolerance.
-This variable is passed on to the MCForecastTools.py and the Riskfolio Library for the next process.

-* 2. Collect the users input on how long their desired investment time frame is.
-This variable is used for the Monte Carlo Simulation.

-## Technologies

-This project leverages python 3.7 with the following packages:

-## Usage

-To use the clientprofile module, simply run all code blocks by answering the questions.